Learning and Teaching

-- Boys complete a minimum of 12 units of course work in Year 11
+- Students complete a minimum of 12 units of course work in Year 11

-- Boys complete a minimum of 10 units of course work in Year 12
+- Students complete a minimum of 10 units of course work in Year 12

 - The HSC offers 40 individual subjects that range across all academic disciplines

-- Boys receive an Australian Tertiary Admissions Rank (ATAR) on completion
+- Students receive an Australian Tertiary Admissions Rank (ATAR) on completion

 - The ATAR allows students to apply for universities and colleges both in Australia and internationally.

 Newington is the only GPS school that offers boys a choice between the Higher School Certificate (HSC) and the International Baccalaureate Diploma Programme (IBDP).

 We offer both so that students have the opportunity to explore all available options and can take their Newington education anywhere in the world.

 The International Baccalaureate Diploma Programme (IBDP) is a comprehensive and rigorous two-year course, undertaken in Year 11 and 12.
 Boys achieve a score out of 45 and fulfil 10 elements that make up the IB Learner Profile.

 What’s behind the rise of the IB Diploma’s appeal?